Government Pension Fund of Norway: Background

 Norway has experienced economic surpluses since the development of its hydrocarbon resources in the 70s.
 This reality, coupled with the desire to mitigate volatility stemming from fluctuating oil prices, motivated the creation of Norway's Oil Fund, now the Government Pension Fund-Global (GPF-G).
 The instability of oil prices has been of constant concern for oil-dependent countries since the start of the oil boom, but especially so in the decades following the first oil shocks in the 1970s.
 As the real GDP of oil-exporting states is linked with the price of oil, it has been a goal of these exporters to stabilize oil consumption patterns, and a host of these exporting states singled out sovereign wealth funds as an effective policy tool for achieving this outcome.
-The adoption of the GPF-G has been in line global economic trends, especially investment patterns.
+The adoption of the GPF-G has been in line with the global economic trends, especially investment patterns.
 International investment has increased at a significantly higher pace than either global GDP or global trade of goods and services, increasing by 175% over a period at which the former two metrics increased by 53% and 93% respectively.

 Management and size

 The domestic fund, the Government Pension Fund Norway, is managed by Folketrygdfondet.
 The global investment fund is managed by Norges Bank Investment Management (NBIM), part of the Norwegian Central Bank on the behalf of the Ministry of Finance.
-It is the largest pension fund in Europe and larger than the California public-employees pension fund (CalPERS), one of the largest in the United States.